Encephalitis is an inflammation of the brain, most commonly caused by a viral infection. The main causes of viral encephalitis are:

 Arboviruses that cause encephalitis are primarily found among three virus families: Togaviridae, Bunyaviridae, and Flaviviridae.

-In the United States, the main mosquito-borne encephalitis strains are Eastern equine, Western equine, St. Louis, La Crosse and, in particular, West Nile.
+In the United States, the main mosquito-borne encephalitis strains are Eastern equine, Western equine, St. Louis, La Crosse, Jamestown Canyon, and, in particular, West Nile.
 Equine encephalitis causes disease in both humans and, as its name implies, horses.
 Powassan encephalitis is caused by a less common tick-borne flavivirus that occurs primarily in the northern United States.
 Jamestown Canyon virus disease is caused by a bunyavirus closely related to the La Crosse encephalitis virus.

 Japanese encephalitis, which is also transmitted by mosquito, is the most common form of viral encephalitis outside of the United States.
 It is endemic in rural areas in east, south, and southwest Asia, especially China and Korea.
 Venezuelan equine encephalitis is found in South and Central America.
 Dengue and chikungunya are arboviruses found in Central and Southern America, Africa, and Asia that may also cause inflammatory diseases of the nervous system, including encephalitis.
 The mosquito species that transmits dengue and chikungunya, Aedes aegypti, also carries the Zika virus.
 There have been a few recent reports of encephalitis associated with Zika virus infection.